RedPlumDragon/simple-pygame-game/README.md

 # UFOh!
 This is just simple pygame game.
 I named it UFOh!
-(UFOs block you and you die).
+(UFOs collide with you and you die).

 # Screenshots
 ![image](https://user-images.githubusercontent.com/79021820/108556043-03512600-72bc-11eb-8e21-6c44283d857a.png)